republicofletters/web/README.md

-# Mapping the Republic of Letters
+# Mapping Republic of Letters

-Site to be published on Stanford servers at republicofletter.stanford.edu

-Navigation:

-_About
-_Research
-_Teaching
-_People
-_Partners
-_News
+## Project Structure

+There are currently 2 folders

+`oldCode2013`: V1 of the website from 2013

+`v1.2021`: Updated content as of fall 2021.